twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Clean Up** – Delete all kerning pairs that have a zero value.

 ### OpenType Layout Feature Code Editor (`TCODEEDITORFORM`)
-* Debugger dropdown list – Selecting options will discard changes to the code.
+* Debugger dropdown list – Selecting OTLFD, VOLT or FAE will discard changes to the code or load the original code.
+Default is OTLFD.
 * Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with VOLT projects only.

 ### Font Test Window (`TFONTTESTFORM`)